-Loo, Foehn and Chinook are important hot winds of local category.
+Loo, Foehn and Chinook are important hot winds of the local category.

-Loo are hot and dry winds, which blow very strongly over the northern plains of India and Pakistan in the months of May and June.
+Loo is hot and dry wind, which blows very strongly over the northern plains of India and Pakistan in the months of May and June.

 Their direction is from west to east and they are usually experienced in the afternoons.

 Foehn is strong, dusty, dry and warm local wind which develops on the leeward side of the Alps mountain ranges.

 The regional pressure gradient forces the air to ascend and cross the barrier.

 Ascending air sometimes causes precipitation on the windward side of the mountains.

 After crossing the mountain crest, the Foehn winds start descending on the leeward side or northern slopes of the mountain as warm and dry wind.

 The temperature of the wind varies from 15°C to 20°C which helps in melting snow.

 Thus making pasture land ready for animal grazing and help the grapes to ripe early.